googleapis/google-cloud-dotnet/docs/devsite-help/emulators.md

 that in the future there will be other conventions for configuring emulators.

-For example, the following code creates a PubSub `SubscriberApiClient` that will connect to the PubSub emulator if the `PUBSUB_EMULATOR_HOST` environment variable is set, but will otherwise connect to the production environment.
+For example, the following code creates a PubSub `SubscriberServiceApiClient` that will connect to the PubSub emulator if the `PUBSUB_EMULATOR_HOST` environment variable is set, but will otherwise connect to the production environment.